blockprotocol/blockprotocol/packages/block-template/README.md

 ## Step three: test your bundled block

+You can try out your block in an example embedding application:

+1. Clone the example application, HASH, from [its repository](https://github.com/hashintel/hash/tree/main/packages/hash).

+1. Follow the instructions in its README to set up and run HASH.

-1. Run `yarn serve` (when still in your `blocks/<name>` folder).
-Your block dist is now available at http://localhost:5000
+1. In a new terminal, run `yarn serve` in your block's folder).
+Your block dist is now available at http://localhost:5000.

-1. In a new shell, at the root folder of this repo, run `yarn serve:hash-frontend`.

-1. Visit http://localhost:3000/playground and enter http://localhost:5000 as the URL
+1. In the HASH frontend (once signed in), click on the context menu next to any block on a page.
+Paste http://localhost:5000 into the 'load block from URL' input.

+1. Your block should load in its default state.
+You can now test its functionality, and refresh the page to see how any changes you made persist.

 ## External Dependencies